IDS6145-Fall2019/assignment1-wearteam/analysis/README.md

-This simulation type was chosen because the decisions and actions of buying a subway ticket are easily divided into discrete steps: enter ticket kiosk area, decide to purchase ticket, choose the optimal queue to wait in, enter queue, wait in the queue, purchase ticket, exit ticket kiosk area
+This simulation type was chosen because the decisions and actions of buying a subway ticket are easily divided into discrete steps: enter ticket kiosk area, decide to purchase ticket, choose the optimal queue to wait in, enter queue, wait in the queue, purchase ticket, exit ticket kiosk area.

+I would collect data from available inputs, set initial parameters for determining optimal queue length and wait time, run the simulation, analyze the results, and modify the parameters until an optimal solution was found.
+I would then rerun the simulation to determine the optimal solutions for different sets of parameters until realistic use cases were addressed.
 '''
 (remove: Roughly, how would you conduct the simulation to produce the results from your specification?)

-(remove: images say 1000 words for you...)
+#initialize
+import numpy
+import cv2
+import pygame
+from pygame.locals import *

+pygame.init()

+screen = pygame.display.set_mode((640,447),0,32)

+#read image
+img = cv2.imread("subway_queue.jpg")

+#show image
+cv2.imshow("subway_queue.jpg", img)

+#close and exit
+cv2.waitKey(0)
+cv2.destroyAllWindows()